Adam-Forest/Austin-Ride-Share-vs-DUII/README.md

 8. Are people being dropped off in residential areas?
 9. Team Members: Allison Bolger, Arunima Menon, Adam Newlyn, Jay Schwan

-Data Sets to be Used:Uber/Lyft API, Google Maps API, crime statistics csv/APIProject
+### Data Sets to be Used:
+Uber/Lyft API, Google Maps API, crime statistics csv/APIProject

+### Description:
-Description:Using data from ride sharing application, google maps, and crime data from XXX, we will attempt to reveal any correlations between DUI numbers and ride share data.
+Using data from ride sharing application, google maps, and crime data from XXX, we will attempt to reveal any correlations between DUI numbers and ride share data.